Ray Harroun: The inaugural Indianapolis 500

 At the inaugural Indianapolis 500 in 1911, Harroun's use of what would now be called a rear-view mirror, rather than the riding mechanic specified in the rules, created controversy, but was ultimately allowed.
 Harroun went on to win at an average speed of 74.602 mi/h.
 Harroun, who came out of retirement to race in the first 500, would not race after 1911.
 Harroun's historic Firestone-shod yellow #32 Marmon "Wasp," in which he won the Indianapolis 500, is on display at the Indianapolis Motor Speedway Hall of Fame Museum.

 The 50th Anniversary race in 1961 was won by A. J. Foyt, and both Harroun and Foyt appeared together on the television program I've Got a Secret—their secret being their respective wins at Indianapolis.

 Later career

 After retiring from racing, Harroun continued engineering work for Marmon, and later for the Maxwell racing team.

 In 1916, Harroun started his own automobile company in Wayne, Michigan, called the Harroun Motor Car Company.
 The venture folded after World War I, and today a street in Wayne is named for him.

-In 1927 he joined Lincoln Products.
+In 1927, Harroun joined Lincoln Products.

-He continued to work in the automotive industry until his retirement at age 79.
+Harroun continued to work in the automotive industry until his retirement at age 79.
 He died on January 19, 1968.

 Legacy

-Harroun was inducted in the Indianapolis Motor Speedway Hall of Fame in 1952, the Motorsports Hall of Fame of America in 2000, and the Michigan Motorsports Hall of Fame(www.mmshof.org) in 2010.
+Harroun was inducted in the Indianapolis Motor Speedway Hall of Fame in 1952, the Motorsports Hall of Fame of America in 2000, and the Michigan Motorsports Hall of Fame in 2010.